 The argument is that the sins must be serious, because they may lead to disfellowshipping.
 I have shown above that the argument that the sins can lead to disfellowshipping has no basis in the Bible.
 But on the basis of the argument of disfellowshipping the following reasoning is found: Because most sins that can lead to disfellowshipping cannot be forgiven by individual members of the congregation, which is the case with the sins mentioned in 18:15-17, the sins in these verses must be disfellowshipping offenses of the kind that can be forgiven.
 Only two such sins can be found, namely, slander and fraud.

 However, the first problem with this view is that which sins Jesus had in mind is not stated, so identifying particular sins is pure guesswork.
 The second problem with the view that serious disfellowshipping offenses are implied in 18:15-17 is that neither slander nor fraud is mentioned anywhere in the Bible as disfellowshipping offenses.
-This is one of the human commandments with no Bible basis that was invented by the GB.
+This is one of the human commandments with no Bible basis that was invented by the Governing Body.
 So we see that all the basic arguments in the Watchtower literature from 1954 on regarding Matthew 18:15-18 are wrong.
 But the basic arguments between 1938 and 1954 are correct.

 .
 “Shepherd The Flock Of God” 12.24 and How to Remain in God’s Love?, pages 253, 254.

 All the basic beliefs regarding Matthew 18:15-17 from 1954 to the present are wrong.
 But the beliefs between 1938 and 1954 are correct: Verse 17 does not refer to disfellowshipping.